binalyze/tigma/README.md

 ```

 ## Live Demo / Playground
-See it in action by visiting [Tigma Playground](https://binalyze.github.io/tigma/public/playground.htm)
+See it in action by visiting <a href="https://binalyze.github.io/tigma/public/playground.htm" target="_blank">Tigma Playground</a>

 ## Work in progress
  - [ ] Implement full support for modifiers